-A threshold can be determined by looking at the histogram and finding the point at a local minimum where the pixels in the blob become increasingly more numerous as the shade of gray increases.
+One or more thresholds can be determined by looking at the histogram and finding the points at local minima where the pixels in the blob become increasingly more numerous as the shade of gray changes.
 Figure 5.1 shows the situation for L gray levels.
 In the case where the background is lighter than the blobs of interest, the image inverse is used.
-LView Pro or XView can be used handily for this by manipulating the line in the intensity level adjustment box.